Queuevius/Needpedia/README.md

 4. Go to project directory and run command `sudo docker-compose build` (NOTE: Its only for first time)
 5. After successfully build run command `sudo docker-compose up` You project will be running on `localhost:3000`

+Local Mails:

+All emails from the system can be checked locally on `http://localhost:3000/letter_opener`